Managing your feelings about changes to lockdown – for 11-18 year olds

-Information for young people who are struggling with their feelings about coronavirus restrictions changing.
+Information for 11-18 year olds who are struggling with their feelings about coronavirus restrictions changing.
 Includes tips on how to cope.

 The coronavirus pandemic has been hard for lots of us

 We’re here to help you understand your feelings, and give you some positive ways to cope.

 This page covers: